silverstripe/silverstripe-omnipay/README.md

 [![Total Downloads](https://poser.pugx.org/burnbright/silverstripe-omnipay/downloads.png)](https://packagist.org/packages/burnbright/silverstripe-omnipay)
 [![Latest Unstable Version](https://poser.pugx.org/burnbright/silverstripe-omnipay/v/unstable.png)](https://packagist.org/packages/burnbright/silverstripe-omnipay)

-The aim of this module is to make it easy for developers to eaisly integrate the ability to pay for things with their SilverStripe application.
+The aim of this module is to make it easy for developers to add online payments to their SilverStripe application.
+It makes heavy use of the [Omnipay Library](https://github.com/thephpleague/omnipay).
 There are many gateway options to choose from, and integrating with additional gateways has a structured approach that should be understandable.

 A high quality, simple to use payment module will help to boost the SilverStripe ecosystem, as it allows applications to be profitable.

 This module is a complete rewrite of the past Payment module.
-It is not backwards-compatible.
-In a nutshell, it provides a thin wrapping of the PHP Omnipay payments library.
-To understand more about omnipay, see: https://github.com/adrianmacneil/omnipay
+It is not backwards-compatible, but a migration task is available.
+In a nutshell, it wraps the PHP Omnipay payments library and provides some additional functionality.
+To understand more about omnipay, see: https://github.com/thephpleague/omnipay

 ## Version

-1.0
+1.1

 ## Requirements